ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 6   | GraalVM CE         | x86_64       | 2,136,435.392           | TODO                             |  TODO
 7   | OpenJDK HotSpot VM | x86_64       | 2,217,293.347           | TODO                             |  TODO

-Based on the total energy consumption, the JVM in the first row consumes less energy overall, while the JVM in the last row emits the highest amount of carbon dioxide.
+*The JVM in the first row consumes less energy overall, while the one in the last row emits the highest CO₂.*

 **Legend:**
 - `CO₂` - carbon dioxide.